bheisler/criterion.rs/book/src/user_guide/plots_and_graphs.md

 # Plots & Graphs

-If [gnuplot](http://www.gnuplot.info/) is installed, Criterion.rs can generate a number of useful charts and graphs which you can check to get a better understanding of the behavior of the benchmark.
+Criterion.rs can generate a number of useful charts and graphs which you can check to get a better understanding of the behavior of the benchmark.
+These charts will be generated with [gnuplot](http://www.gnuplot.info/) by default, but will fall back on using the `plotters` crate if it is not available.
+The examples below were generated using the gnuplot backend, but the plotters ones are similar.

 ## File Structure